 Kmuter Design Co., The Chop Shop, Down Under Truckin’, Air Ride Suspension, Down Town Kustoms, Ring 911, Classic Alloy Wheels, JSM Customs, Construktive Kustom Industries, EZ Customs

 We stopped in at the Twins Town Panel shop.
 These guys build top-notch minis.
-They also don’t sleep as you can tell by their collection of energy drinks.
+They also do

 The Chop Shop in Australia is one of the premiere custom shops down under.